danielna/danielna.github.com/_posts/2013-06-26-getting-a-job-as-a-front-end-web-developer.md

 <div class="separator">&raquo;&raquo;&raquo;&laquo;&laquo;&laquo;</div>

-<h2>Randomly Curated Resources</h2>
+<h2>Personally Curated Resources</h2>
 <p>
     Most of these links are taken directly from my <a href="https://pinboard.in/u:danielna/" target="_blank">pinboard</a>, meaning I've saved them for various reasons through the years.
-So they're personally curated (in that I wanted to save them) but YMMV.
-They're not specifically topical but generally related to JS development.
+So they're personally curated (in that I wanted to save them) but vary in simplicity.
+They're not specifically topical but generally related to becoming a better front-end engineer.
 </p>

 <ul class="narrow">